 Can I paper trade options strategies in OptiView?

-OptiView is built for options strategy analysis, payoff visualization, and contract discovery rather than for broker-side paper trading or simulated execution accounts.
+OptiView is built for options strategy analysis, payoff simulation, and contract discovery rather than for broker-side paper trading or simulated execution accounts.

 What OptiView can be used for